Fredericdrnl/mvc-php/README.md

 - First of all, create postgresql database with the commands on the *bdd.sql* file.
 - Then chnage the *$path* variable on the *path.php* file.
-- After for use this project you have to use the index.html page in your http request with on parameter ("controller") the controller you want to see.
+- After for use this project you have to use the index.html page in your http request with on parameter ("controllers") the controller you want to see.